 Lingua Portuguesa Professional Development Program

-This competitive program brings together a cohort of up to ten language instructors to study Portuguese language and culture, with a focus on language pedagogy, for one academic year.
-The objective of the program is to expand Portuguese language programs in secondary and community college education.
+This competitive program brings together a cohort of up to ten language instructors and professionals to study Portuguese language and culture, with a focus on language pedagogy, for seven months.
+The objective of the program is to a) expand the offering of Portuguese language courses in secondary and community college education and b) broaden the accessibility of professional services within Portuguese-speaking communities.

 2023-24 Program